HIGHLIGHTS-Top trading houses speak at commodities conference

 On China: “They opted for real stability and that makes forecasting for us easier.”

 On potash: “When we look super long-term and given a substantial rise in population ... there is an opportunity there that we can take seriously.
 But they are just options that have to compete for capital with other divisions within our business.”
-(Reporting by Dmitry Zhdannikov and Julia Payne, editing by Louise Heavens, Jason Neely and Dale Hudson)
+(Reporting by Dmitry Zhdannikov and Julia Payne, editing by David Evans/Robin Pomeroy)